dickvankrieken/dickvankrieken/README.md

 - 👨‍💻 I'm Dick van Krieken and I am a web developer and software engineer.
 - 🌱 I’m currently learning the C Programming Language
-- 🔭 I’m currently working on a project where I recreate the functionality of the UNIX pipe (|) operator
+- 🔭 I’m currently working on a project on concurrent programming (The Dining Philosophers Problem)
 - 🕸 I also enjoy making things on the web using HTML, CSS and JavaScript
 - ✍️ I write about the things that I learn at www.dickvankrieken.com